robots-ju/fll-scoreboard-2015/README.md

-# Unofficial FLL 2015 Scoreboard
+# Robots-JU FLL 2015 Scoreboard

-Web scoreboard for the FLL 2015 (Trash Trek) Robot Game.
+Unofficial web scoreboard for the FLL 2015 (Trash Trek) Robot Game.

-This is a private project that is not supported or approved by the organisators of the competition.
+This is a private project that is not supported or approved by the FIRST LEGO League.
+However it may be the official scoreboard for some events organised by [Robots-JU](https://robots-ju.ch/).

 Feel free to report bugs and suggestions in the Issues =)